 Nova Iguacu Rio De Janeiro, Brazil Travel Guide

 Afternoon: Visit the Parque Natural Municipal de Nova Iguaçu.
 Take a walk on its trails and enjoy panoramic views.
 Evening: Have dinner at a local restaurant.
-If live music (samba or pagode) is available, it makes for a local nightlife experience.
+If live music (samba or pagode) is available, it causes for a local nightlife experience.

 Get to Nova Iguaçu and check into your hotel.
 Explore the Calçadão and a local market (feira livre) if operating.
 Dine at a "por quilo" restaurant for a varied meal.